pinkeen/lv_examples/README.md

 3. Change the first `#if 0` to `#if 1` to enable the file's content
 4. Enable or Disable modules

-### Extra LVGL configuration to run the demos
+### Adjust LVGL configuration for the demos

-You may need to adjust `lv_conf.h` settings for certain examples to compile - e.g. the printer demo requires additional font sizes:
+You may need to [adjust your project's `lv_conf.h` settings](https://docs.lvgl.io/latest/en/html/get-started/quick-overview.html#add-lvgl-into-your-project) for certain examples to compile - e.g. the printer demo requires additional font sizes:

 ```c
 #define LV_FONT_MONTSERRAT_22 1